floooh/floooh.github.io/_drafts/2024-08-12-zig-and-emulators.md

 amount of background information of how the chipz emulators work:

-Microchips of the 70s and 80s were very much like 'software libraries, but implemented in hardware', they followed a minimal interoperability standard so that chips from different manufacturers could be combined into computer systems without requiring too much 'custom glue', I think it's safe to say that this idea of competition through interoperability made the whole personal computer revolution possible in the first place.
+Microchips of the 70s and 80s were very much like 'software libraries, but implemented in hardware', they followed a minimal standard for interoperability so that chips from different manufacturers could be combined into computer systems without requiring too much custom glue between them.
+This 'competition through interoperability' caused a cambrian explosion of cheap 8-bit computer systems in the 70's and 80's.

-Microchips communicate with the outside world via input/output pins, and a complete computer system is essentially a handful of microchips connected through their pins.
+Microchips communicate with the outside world via input/output pins, and a typical 8-bit home computer system is essentially just a handful of microchips communicating through their input/output pins.

-The chipz project follows that same idea: The basic building blocks are chip emulators which communicate with other chip emulators via virtual input/output pins.
+The chipz project follows that same idea: The basic building blocks are chip emulators which communicate with other chip emulators via virtual input/output pins which are mapped to bits in an integer.

-Chips of the home computer era typically had up to 40 pins, which comfortably fits into a 64 bit integer.
+Chips of that era typically had up to 40 pins which makes them a good fit for 64-bit integers used in today's CPUs.

 The API of such a chip emulator only has one important function: